detree/StarL1.5/README.md

 StarL1.5
 ========
+## Branches
-This is the master branch for development, for stable release, please select branch "1.5"
+Master branch is a older development branch, specifically it is without the new hardware support.
+For all development for the new hardware, please see branches under `ARDrone-dev`.
+For stable release, please select branch "1.5"

+## Introduction
 StarL (Stabilizing Robotics Programming Language) is a programming library for developing distributed robotic algorithms.

 See our research wiki: